How to Download Images from Google Docs3 Easy Methods to Save Images from a Google Document in 2024

 Method #1: Download as an HTML File

-By far the fastest (and easiest) way to download your images from a Google Doc, is to save your entire document as an HTML file in just one click—and you’ll get a nicely organized folder on your desktop of all your images in one quick go.
+By far, the fastest (and easiest) way to download your images from a Google Doc is to save the entire document as an HTML file with just one click.
+Then, you’ll get a nicely organized folder on your desktop with all your images in one quick go.

-This is a particularly great method if you have a lot of images that you need to download from your Google Docs, too.
-Instead of saving images one-by-one to your computer, you’ll be able to grab all of them at once.
+This is a particularly excellent method if you have many images you need to download from your Google Docs, too.
+Instead of saving images individually to your computer, you can grab all of them at once.

 Here’s a quick video walkthrough on this method, showing you exactly what to do:

-If video isn’t your cup of tea, let’s dive into written instructions for saving images from Google Docs as an HTML file.
+If video isn’t your cup of tea, let’s examine written instructions for saving images from Google Docs as HTML files.

-First, you need to open up your Google Document and go to: File → Download → Web Page (.html, zipped).
+First, you need to open your Google Document and go to File → Download → Web Page (.html, zipped).

 Google Docs Download Document as Webpage (to Download Images) Screenshot

-The .zip file containing your Google Document and images will download to your computer right away—and save either in “Downloads” or to your desktop, depending upon your browser settings.
+The .zip file containing your Google Document and images will download to your computer right away.
+Depending on your browser settings, it will be saved in “Downloads” or on your desktop.

 Downloading Images from Google Docs Tutorial (HTML Folder Example)

-Open up the “images” folder and all your images will be in there, named as image1, image2, and so on.
+Open up the “images” folder, and all your images will be in there, named image1, image2, and so on.

 Note that the numbering won’t always match the chronological order of how the images appear in your document, so if you have a lot of images in a single document, you may need to dig through a bit to find the right ones.

-You can then rename the files (which I highly recommend for on-page SEO best practices), edit them on your computer, upload them to your blog post, attach them to emails, and so on.
+You can then rename the files (which I highly recommend for on-page SEO best practices), edit them on your computer, upload them to your blog post, attach them to emails, etc.

-Method #2: Publish the Document and Save Image to the Web
+Method #2: Publish the Document and Save the Image to the Web

-Another quick way to get the images out of your Google Doc, is to actually publish the document to the web.
-This then lets you download the images just as you would from any web page with a right-click, save.
+Another quick way to get the images out of your Google Doc is to publish the document to the web.
+This then lets you download the images just as you would from any web page with a right-click and save.

 Tip: Don’t want to put your whole document online?
 No problem.
-Simply click on an image to select it, copy it, then paste it into a blank Google Doc, then repeat this process for each image you want to download.
-You can then publish the new Google Doc, with just images in it.
+Simply click on an image to select it, copy it, paste it into a blank Google Doc, and then repeat this process for each image you want to download.
+You can then publish the new Google Doc with just images in it.

 First, open your document, then go to File → Publish to the web.